Active Projects

 -

-Homebush wastewater treatment plant resilience works, Site No. 14→
+Site 14: Homebush wastewater treatment plant resilience works→

 This project is one of 16 being carried out across South Wairarapa and Kapiti.
 In a significant flood the current stopbank may overtop.
 The aim is to protect the wastewater treatment plant from flooding, improving community resilience and preventing environmental pollution.